openaps/docs/docs/docs/Understanding OpenAPS-Overview/using-the-docs.md

 ## The docs have their own search function!

 See the top left of the docs for the search box.
-It's helpful to search *inside* the documentation itself, rather than Google, because you'll stay inside the most up to date version of the documentation.
+It's best to search *inside* the documentation itself, rather than Google, because you'll stay inside the most up to date version of the documentation.
 You may want to try a different word or shorter phrase if you don't get any results for your search phrase, as we may have worded a section differently.

 ![Show documentation search](../Images/Search_documentation.png)